What Do Americans Think About E-Scooters in the 30 Biggest US Cities?

 But, even though sentiment around e scooters is very positive, Americans are still concerned with the safety of e scooter riders

-Interestingly enough, the primary concern with e-scooters is not related to their nuisance, as one might have though even just a few months ago.
+Interestingly enough, the primary concern with e-scooters is not related to their nuisance, as one might have thought even just a few months ago.
 In fact, these kinds of complaints scored much lower in terms of what people are saying about e-scooters than we expected.
 Rather, the top concern expressed was about the safety of the scooter riders themselves.
 Discourse covered road safety including the danger of using bike lanes, riding on sidewalks, and injuries sustained.
 Not surprisingly, riders are coming forward and sharing their experiences, like this scooter user in Santa Monica, whose piece made the LA Times and who actually set out to collect experiences of scooter injury earlier this year.

 The impact of e scooters on public spaces and sidewalk accessibility is still a trending topic, but much less than we expected